 If you’re applying to the corps as a college junior or co-terming senior, your application deadlines are a little different.
 Here’s what you need to know about Early Admissions.

 Create an account, fill out your online application, and submit it to join the corps during one of our five application windows.
 It takes less than an hour to complete and includes:

 - Providing your school history and transcript details

 - Discussing your interest in joining TFA and your leadership experience

 Read more details on our application process.

 4. Sign Up & Prepare for Your Interview

 The interview stage requires you to complete some additional steps, including:

 - Providing two professional references

-- Signing up for an in-person or virtual interview
+- Signing up for a virtual interview

 - Creating a sample lesson plan